hotosm/tech/principles/README.md

 ***Truth*** | Our Truth ethic reflects an OpenStreetMap core principle; the ‘truth on the ground’.
 Our activities and decisions will be guided by this ethic, where not easily resolved will defer to this as a core principle in order to define what best reflects the truth on the ground.

-When we know our principles, our decisions are easy.
-Our actions are motivated by the principles that unite and guide us.
-This is what HOT_Tech is built on.

 **Principles:**

 *When we know our principles, our decisions are easy.
 Our actions are motivated by the principles that unite and guide us.
 This is what HOT_Tech is built on.*